Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Preliminaries

 It is convenient to express the discretized function as a vector $\vc u\in\mathbb R^N$.
-The corresponding measurements at the sensor locations $\mathcal G_s$ are then given by a vector $\vc y\in \mathbb R^r$ which is a subset of the entries of $\vc u$.
+The corresponding measurements at the sensor locations $\mathcal G_s$ are then given by a vector $\vc y \in \mathbb R^r$ which is a subset of the entries of $\vc u$.
+In practice, the observations $\vc y+\pmb\varepsilon$ contain measurement noise $\pmb\varepsilon$, which can be treated as a random variable in $\mathbb R^r$.
+In this section, for simplicity of the exposition, we neglect this noise, setting $\pmb\varepsilon=\mathbf 0$.
+In Section~\ref{sec:numeric}, where we present our numerical results, we further comment on the effect of the observational noise.
 Defining the \emph{selection matrix} $C\in\mathbb R^{r\times N}$, which is an appropriate subset of the rows of the $N\times N$ identity matrix, we have $\vc y = C\vc u$.
-We further discuss the choice of the selection matrix in Section~\ref{sec:sensor_placement}.
+We further discuss the choice of the selection matrix $C$ in Section~\ref{sec:sensor_placement}.

 We estimate the function $\vc u$ within an orthonormal set $\left\{\bphi_1,\cdots,\bphi_m\right\}\subset \mathbb R^N$ so that